skepner/garli/garli/trunk/README.txt

 2. Added -o command line option overriding ofprefix in the config file to allow running multiple instances of garli on a cluster without having dedicated config file for each instance.
-3. Use sranddev when available
+3. Use sranddev when available, use /dev/urandom when available to seed random number generator in case randseed=-1 in config

 ***New in version 2.1***
 1. MUCH faster parsing of very long alignments.  e.g., alignments millions of nucleotides in